Daily Difficulty in Myanmar

 Myanmar’s February 2021 coup has tumbled through the media and news sources with emotionally devastating updates.
 Six months later, the ripple affecting the Burmese people is a reality many can only imagine.
 Our Petros Network Church Planters report people are finding Hope in Jesus despite the daily difficulty due to the war and the continued effects of the COVID-19 pandemic.

-"For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and the spiritual forces of evil in the heavenly realms."
+“Pray for my church; many are suffering “For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and the spiritual forces of evil in the heavenly realms.””

 Hope For an Entire Village